pyexcel/pyexcel/docs/source/migration_guide.rst

     sheet.format(int)

-2.2 Repalcement of row formatters
+2.2 Replacement of row formatters
 ++++++++++++++++++++++++++++++++++++++++++++++

 The following code::